kubeshop/nordictestingdays-2022/README.md

 #### Backup - if you weren't able to install petstore locally:

-Use hosted petstore instead - navigate to http://nordictestingdays.testkube.io - you should see the same petstore as above.
+Use [public Petstore](https://petstore3.swagger.io/) instead - you should see the same petstore as above.

 ![images/swaggerui.png](images/swaggerui.png)